Vepr: Accessories

 The Vepr includes adjustable open sights and a conventional side mount, on the left, for day or night scopes.

 The front sight is strikingly similar to that of the American M16 series of rifles.
 A relatively large red dot sight of Ukrainian production can also be fitted as standard.

 The latest versions of the Vepr also include an integral 40mm underslung grenade launcher, with a dual trigger layout in which the front trigger fires the grenade launcher and the rear trigger fires the rifle.

 Adoption

 Ukraine's Ministry of Defense declared intentions to purchase thousands of Veprs by 2010 but by March 2014 there were no Veprs in use by the Ukrainian Army.

-As the political tides in Ukraine are moving towards a NATO and possibly a European Union membership, and since 2009 a well-launched Ukrainian gun manufacturer (RPC Fort) is offering on the Ukrainian market firearms in "western" calibers such as the Israeli Tavor assault rifle, IWI Negev light machinegun and Galil sniper rifle, the future of this weapon in Ukrainian service may be in jeopardy.
+Since 2009 a Ukrainian gun manufacturer (RPC Fort) is offering firearms in "western" calibers on the Ukrainian market - such as the Israeli Tavor assault rifle, IWI Negev light machine gun and Galil sniper rifle - the future of this weapon in Ukrainian service may be in jeopardy.

 In March 2019, it was announced that the National Police of Ukraine would replace Kalashnikov assault rifles with HK MP5 submachine guns.
 As of 2024, most Ukrainian personnel still use AK-74s.

 The failure of the Vepr to be adopted led to the creation of the Malyuk.